J-81/GeneLab_Data_Processing-1/RNAseq/Previous_GL-DPPD-7101_Revisions/GL-DPPD-7101-E.md

 Additional RSeQC analyses are performed on genome aligned reads as follows:

-- GeneBody coverage is assessed and reports are compiled with multiQC in [step 6c](#6c-assess-genebody-coverage) and [step 6d](#6d-compile-genebody-coverage-reports), respectively
+- GeneBody coverage is evaluated and reports are compiled with multiQC in [step 6c](#6c-evaluate-genebody-coverage) and [step 6d](#6d-compile-genebody-coverage-reports), respectively
-- For paired end datasets, inner distance is assessed and reports are compiled with multiQC in [step 6e](#6e-assess-inner-distance-for-paired-end-datasets) and [step 6f](#6f-compile-inner-distance-reports), respectively
+- For paired end datasets, inner distance is determined and reports are compiled with multiQC in [step 6e](#6e-determine-inner-distance-for-paired-end-datasets) and [step 6f](#6f-compile-inner-distance-reports), respectively
 - Read distribution is assessed and reports are compiled with multiQC in [step 6g](#6g-assess-read-distribution) and [step 6h](#6h-compile-read-distribution-reports), respectively

 RSEM Count results are additionally summarized as follows: